sarahseewhy/CV/README.md

 Junior developer always curious to see how and why things work.
 Historian by training, developer by choice, cheerful by nature.

-Grounded in a fascination of what makes objects and organisations ‘tick’ I pursued a career as a historian of culture and technology.
-Feeling the need to work in the present I shifted careers to communications before choosing to delve into a field that intrigued and challenged me: software development.

 ### Code Portfolio
 | [Slate](https://github.com/slateapp/slate) | [Rock Paper Scissors](https://github.com/sarahseewhy/RockPaperScissors) | [Boris Bikes](https://github.com/sarahseewhy/boris-bike) |
 |---|---|---|